LISAC: Learned Coded Waveform Design for ISAC with OFDM: Numerical Experiments

 \subsubsection{BER comparison with a conventional coded modulation scheme}

-Next, we consider the OFDM setting with $K = 32, M = 16$.
-The corresponding coding scheme adopts $C = 128, B = 4$.
-Three different models achieving different communication and sensing trade-offs are trained for $\lambda \in \{0.1, 1, 10\}$ values and fixed sensing SNR, $\mathrm{SNR}_s = -13$ dB.
-The relative performance between the LISAC waveform and the conventional convolutional code evaluated for $\mathrm{SNR} \in [1, 8]$ dB is shown in Fig. \ref{fig:fig_ber_performance}.
+Next, we consider the setting with $K = 32, M = 16$.
+The coding scheme adopts $C = 128, B = 4$.
+Four different models achieving different communication and sensing trade-offs are trained for $\lambda \in \{0, 0.1, 1, 10\}$ values and fixed sensing SNR, $\mathrm{SNR}_s = -13$ dB.
+The relative performance between the LISAC waveform and the conventional convolutional code with QPSK modulation evaluated for $\mathrm{SNR}_c \in [1, 6]$ dB is shown in Fig. \ref{fig:fig_ber_performance}.
+It is worth noting that two baseline schemes are considered, both employing the same coded modulation but differing in whether the QPSK demodulator outputs soft or hard log likelihood ratio (LLR) values.

-As can be seen, the LISAC waveform with $\lambda = 0.1$ has the best BER performance yet the worst sensing performance, i.e., $E_o$, compared to the models with $\lambda = \{1, 10\}$.
-This is intuitive as the LISAC encoder and decoder pair with $\lambda = 0.1$ are optimized with an emphasis on communications.
+As can be seen, the LISAC waveform with $\lambda = 0$ has the best BER performance yet the worst sensing performance, i.e., $E_o$, compared to the models trained with non-zero $\lambda$ values.
 When $\lambda$ grows, the communication performance degrades yet the outlier MSE decreases.
-All the LISAC waveforms outperform the conventional convolution code baseline in terms of outlier MSE.
-It is shown in the figure that the LISAC models with $\lambda = \{0.1, 1\}$ outperform the baseline in terms of BER over the whole considered SNR range.
+All the LISAC waveforms outperform the conventional convolution code baselines in terms of outlier MSE\footnote{We note that the LISAC model with $\lambda = 0$ outperforms the baseline scheme showing that uniform power constellation is a strictly sub-optimal solution.}.
+It is shown in the figure that the LISAC model with $\lambda = 0$ yields comparable BER performance with the baseline adopting soft LLR values yet achieving an approximately 0.5 dB SNR gain over the baseline with hard LLR values.